shamakson/ansible_for_SysAdmin/README.md

 *Author:* *Eric Samakinwa*

 > This is a work in progress (WIP)

-Ansible is a configuration management tool that will help you do your daily tasks easier and faster.
+### Why Ansible?
+* Easy control over multiple nodes (Automation): High-level plays could be created to perform series of tasks on the hosts, as specified in the play.
+A file that contains one or more plays is called a playbook.

+* Agentless: Work is pushed to remote hosts when Ansible executes.
+Modules are the programs that perform the actual work of the tasks of a play.
+Ansible is immediately useful because it comes with hundreds of core modules that perform useful system administrative work.

+### Ansible playbooks for day-to-day Linux SysAdmin activities
+Ansible is a open-source configuration management, software provisioning, and application deployment tool.
+It runs on Unix-like operating systems, and can configure both Unix-like systems and also Microsoft Windows.
 It's a great tool for system administrators as it helps them to achieve standardization and collaborate on daily activities, including:

 1. Installing, configuring, and provisioning servers and applications
 2. Updating and upgrading systems regularly
 3. Monitoring, mitigating, and troubleshooting issue

-### Why Ansible?
-* Easy control over multiple nodes (Automation)
+## Ansible Components

+* Ansible Configuration
+* Host Inventory
+* Core Module
+* Custom Modules
+* Playbooks
-* Agentless
+* Connection Plugins
+* Plugins (email notifications etc.)

+Control and Managed node: Ansible operations are initiated from the control node, and executed on the managed nodes.
+All nodes must have ssh and python installed.

 ### Ansible configuration file hierarchy
 Ansible configuration is applied on a first-found, first-applied basis.
 The hierarchical structure of ansible configuration provides options to create a different configuration for individual projects, depending on the requirements of such project.
 To check the current location of ansible on your control node: